-Rise and shine, 2022!
-According to the traditional Chinese zodiac, this is the 4,720th year--the Year of the Tiger.
-And, it all kicks off during the Lunar New Year (aka the Chinese New Year) on Tuesday, Feb.
-1.
+Rise and shine, 2023!
+According to the traditional Chinese zodiac, this is the Year of the Rabbit.
+And, it all kicks off during the Lunar New Year (aka the Chinese New Year) on Sunday, Jan.
+22.

 “The Lunar New Year is like Thanksgiving, Christmas, and New Year’s all rolled into one.
 We have family reunions, dinner parties, fireworks, and gift-giving,” says Lisa Wong, president of the OCA-Asian Pacific American Advocates, Greater Cleveland chapter, which provides civic engagement and cultural education on behalf of Cleveland’s burgeoning Asian-Pacific population.

 While the heart of this holiday focuses on family togetherness, the Lunar New Year is wrapped in centuries-old traditions.
 Wear red because it’s lucky.
 Set off firecrackers to scare evil spirits.
 Give children red envelopes filled with money for prosperity.
 Buy new clothes to encourage renewal.